Dushyantgoswami/docs/docs/learn/dymension.md

 ![Trust Assumptions](./images/trust-assumptions.png)

 Furthermore, dYmension natively services rollups on the settlement layer, which is known as ‘enshrined rollups’<sup>3</sup>.
 In this design the settlement layer meticulously incorporates the logic for maintaining RollApps within the layer.
 Contrary to dYmension’s RollApp design, non-enshrined rollups such as Arbitrum and Optimism are connected to the Ethereum base layer via a customized smart contract implementation<sup>4</sup>.
 These smart contracts are essentially multi-sig bridges which act as the interface surface between the base layer and the rollup.
 Buggy smart contracts and compromised multi-sig keys are only a few of the trust assumptions required for such a system.
 Enshrinement offers rollups the same trust and security assumptions as the base layer, yet with a simpler, safer and more efficient design space.

+The only application logic not restricted to handling RollApps is an embedded Automated Market Maker (AMM), creating a core financial center.
+The embedded functionality is designed to expose RollApps to efficient asset routing, better price discovery and most importantly shared liquidity for the entire ecosystem.
+The AMM enables embedded price oracles for RollApps, which empower DeFi products based on safely priced liquidity pools. dYmension’s AMM is an indispensable part of the infrastructure stack, as it provides
+RollApps with a critical service which can determine their usage and success.

+To learn more about the design of the protocol please review [dYmension's litepaper](/docs/dymension-litepaper/index.md) and feel free to reach out to the dYmension core devs and community in the [discord](http://discord.gg/dymension)!

 References: